microsoftgraph/msgraph-training-powerautomate/Lab.md

 ## Step 5: Create a Flow that creates Microsoft Teams using JSON Batching

-Now that we understand how to issue JSON batch requests and interpret and correlate the response, our final task is to consume our JSON Batch custom connector using Flow.
+Now that we understand how to issue JSON batch requests and interpret and correlate the response, our next task is to consume our JSON Batch custom connector using Flow.
 The following steps will walk you through creating a Flow to create and configure a Microsoft Team.
 The Flow will use a manually triggered Flow.
 The Flow will use the custom connector to send a POST request to create an Office 365 Unified Group, will pause for a delay while the group creation completes, and then will send  a PUT request to associate the group with a Microsoft Team.

 In the end our Flow will look similar to the following image: